graphgeeks-lab/graph-engineer-and-scientist-roadmap/README.md

 # graph-engineer-and-scientist-roadmap
-This is a roadmap for graph engineering and scientist roadmap
+This is a roadmap for graph engineer and scientist roadmap